THIS ANNOUNCEMENT CONTAINS INSIDE INFORMATION FOR THE PURPOSES OF REGULATION 11 OF THE MARKET ABUSE (AMENDMENT) (EU EXIT) REGULATIONS 2019/310.

 Competent Person’s Statement

-Mr Hogg has reviewed and verified the technical information that forms the basis of and has been used in the preparation of this announcement, including all sampling and analytical data, and analytical techniques.
-Mr Hogg consents to the inclusion in this announcement of the matters based on the information, in the form and context in which it appears.
+Mr Mullins has reviewed and verified the technical information that forms the basis of, and has been used in the preparation of, the CPR and this announcement, including all analytical data, pit and auger drill hole logs, QA/QC data, density measurements, and sampling, drilling and analytical techniques.
+Mr Mullins consents to the inclusion in this announcement of the matters based on the information, in the form and context in which it appears.
+Mr Mullins has also reviewed and approved the technical information in his capacity as a Competent Person under the AIM Rules for Companies.

 Forward Looking Statement